chevereto/v4-docs/application/reference/cli.md

 ## Langs

-The `-C langs` command generates the cache for language translations.
+The `langs` command generates the cache for language translations.
 The command outputs the list of languages processed.

 ```sh
 app/bin/console -C langs